MCJack123/CraftOS-PC/docs/md/cli.md

 ## CLI mode
 *CLI mode is not supported on Windows.*
 The command-line interface to CraftOS-PC can be activated by passing the `--cli` option to the program.
 When in CLI mode, the CraftOS shell appears in the terminal instead of as a new window/application.
-This is what CLI mode looks like on Mac:
+This is what CLI mode looks like on a Mac:

 ![CLI mode](../images/cli.png)